vadymmarkov/Kontena/README.md

   return some
 }

-container.bindFactory(factory) // bind to the type of the instance container.bindFactory(factory, toType: SomeBaseClass.self) // bind to the superclass type container.bindFactory(factory, toType: SomeProtocol.self) // bind to the protocol
+// to the type of the instance container.bindFactory(factory)
+// to the type of the instance container.bindFactory(factory, toType: SomeBaseClass.self)
+// to the protocol
+container.bindFactory(factory, toType: SomeProtocol.self)
-container.bindFactory(factory, toKey: "some") // bind to the key
+// to the key
+container.bindFactory(factory, toKey: "some")

-// You can bind factory as singleton as well container.bindFactory(factory).asSingleton() // bind as singleton to the type of the instance
+// you can bind factory as singleton as well container.bindFactory(factory).asSingleton()
 ```

 ### Resolve the object